What is a Marketing Report? All Questions Answered

 - Conversion metrics – showing and comparing metrics that affect the client’s bottom line from month to month, such as revenue, leads by channel (social media, offline sources, email marketing, referrals, etc.), CPC for paid channels (Facebook Ads, AdWords, etc.), and organic vs. paid leads.

 Traffic metrics by device and channel – showing the channels your web traffic is mostly coming from and its performance to help you prevent wasting money and time on developing unsuccessful channels.
 Also, presenting the bounce rate on mobile and desktop.

 - SEO overview – an overview of the rankings and the things you did to increase them.

 Blog leads – sharing blog traffic and leads data each month for optimal blog performance.

-- PPC campaigns – focused on the metrics characteristic for paid channels such as CTR, CPC, impressions, ROI, and ad spend, comparing them to each channel.
+- PPC campaigns – focused on the metrics characteristic for paid channels such as CTR, CPC, impressions, ROI, and ad spends, comparing them to each channel.
 This section can help your clients decide where to focus their ad spend budget.

 - Social overview – showing the performance of Facebook, Instagram, Twitter, YouTube, LinkedIn or any other active social media channel.
 To understand your client’s success on each channel, focus on engagement metrics.

 Goals and ideas for the next campaigns – setting goals on a monthly basis and trying to accomplish them will ensure your brand is growing.
 Don’t forget to revisit them every month to see your accomplishments.

 - Financial projections – including the estimated costs of future goals and the ROI you expect from them.

 Reasons to Use a Marketing Report Template